caceders/KeypointExtractionBenchmark/README.md

         - Documentation strings
         - Rename all "All but x" to "Bad argument x"
         - Rename all indexed things from "x_1" to "x1"
+        - It is not "mock" - find a better name
+        - Does the general cases explain themselves or need documentation?
+        - Magic numbers?

+    - Check main source code
         - When mentioning specific arguments in the error messages use the actual names "x_y_z", not "x y z"
-        - It is not "mock" - find a better name
-        - Check for type in lists within lists?
-        - assert fail messages